Damien Kurek: Private sector career

 Following his resignation from Parliament, government relations and public affairs firm Upstream Strategy Group announced that Kurek would join the company as a principal, to provide "tailored government relations, public affairs, and stakeholder engagement solutions for Upstream's clients in Alberta and beyond".

 Before, during, and after his time in Parliament Kurek has remained actively involved in his family's multi generational farm in Alberta's Special Areas.

 Personal life

 Kurek resides in Alberta's Special Areas.
 He also continues to work on his family farm.
-Kurek married his wife, Danielle, on June 9, 2012, in Saskatoon and has three sons, Matthew, Emerson and Winston.
+Kurek married his wife, Danielle, on June 9, 2012, in Saskatoon and has three sons.